How to Create Engaging Visuals for Your Social Media Posts - 13 Guaranteed Tips for Glory

 Consider this stat for a moment - About 3.2 billion images and 720,000 hours of video are posted online daily.

 Wouldn't it be a magical if you could predict which image or video could go viral?
 Sadly, no software can do that for you.
 So, let's get back to reality. 😋

 However, what you can control is the ability to get the basics right.
-And, one of way doing it is by creating posts that stands out, with unique visuals.
+And, one of way doing it is by creating posts that stand out, with unique visuals such as memes (which can be created using a free online meme generator).
 Visuals that speak more than a thousand words.
 Visuals that engage, and are both technically and emotionally rich.